Configuring an ISDN telephone in the FRITZ!Box

 - Connect the telephone to the "FON S0" socket on the FRITZ!Box.

 Note:You can connect several ISDN telephones to the FRITZ!Box, but the FRITZ!Box can only supply one telephone with power.
 All others need their own power supply.
-You cannot use the adapter included with delivery to connect more than one telephone.

 3 Configuring a telephone in the FRITZ!Box